Cray-HPE/docs-csm/install/troubleshooting_ceph_csi.md

        ceph-csi configuration has been already been completed
        ```

-       * If your output is like above, then that means that all the steps ran.
+       - If the output is like above, then that means that all the steps ran.
-           - You can also locate the files in `/etc/cray/ceph` that are created as each step completes.
+         - Files in `/etc/cray/ceph` are created as each step completes and can be checked to confirm that the steps were run.
-       * If the script failed, then examine the output for indications of what may be causing the problem.
+       - If the script failed, then examine the output for indications of what may be causing the problem.